What's Happening Around the Watershed?

 Environmental Justice Small Grant

 The Gills Creek Watershed Association was awarded an Environmental Justice Small Grant from the U.S. Environmental Protection Agency (EPA) to sample fish for mercury in the lower watershed and to assess exposure levels to those communities who consume fish from the creek.
 We are also conducting interviews with fisherman to understand their consumption of fish from Gills Creek.
+The GCWA partnered with the University of South Carolina-Aiken to do the project and generate data that could be shared with the local community.
 Once the assessment is done, we will conduct educational outreach in those underserved communities in Gills Creek Watershed.

 City of Columbia Consent Decree and Supplemental Environmental Project